-To address the Chantix shortage, the FDA has given some manufacturers the go-ahead to temporarily distribute varenicline tablets with N-nitroso-varenicline levels above the FDA’s acceptable intake limit of 37 ng per day, but below an interim limit of 185 ng a day, “until the impurity can be eliminated or reduced to acceptable levels.”
+To address the shortages resulting from the Chantix recall, the FDA has given some manufacturers the go-ahead to temporarily distribute varenicline tablets with N-nitroso-varenicline levels above the FDA’s acceptable intake limit of 37 ng per day, but below an interim limit of 185 ng a day, “until the impurity can be eliminated or reduced to acceptable levels.”
 This temporary measure includes allowing Apotex — which distributes varenicline in Canada — to send its generic Apo-Varenicline tablets to the US.

 Pfizer’s branded Chantix generated about $919 million last year and lost US patent protections in November.
 It is not known whether generics companies have received approvals to launch in the US.